 6th: On the 70th anniversary of the bombings of Hiroshima and Nagasaki, most of the Western media solemnly recounts the horror of what happened before insisting that America would never do anything like that again.
 A number of outlets disagree and publish polemics reminding everyone that America continues to be a bastard abroad.
 Those who already think this read the polemics, agree with them, get angry and then feel hopeless.

-7th: "The Riots—what have we learned?" asks every single broadsheet on the fourth anniversary of the shooting of Mark Duggan.
+7th: "The Riots – what have we learnt?" asks every single broadsheet on the fourth anniversary of the shooting of Mark Duggan.
 News channels interview "real Londoners" and ex-cops talk about how Duggan was really just a gangster who had it coming.
 Ferguson analogies are made.
 Russell Brand does something.

-30th: Rolling Stone, Q, and Mojo all dedicate entire issues to the 50th anniversary of Bob Dylan's Highway 61 Revisited.
-New Yorker publishes a 36-page piece entitled "In Search of Highway 61."
-Middle-aged white men line up to discuss the genius of old raspy voice.
+30th: Rolling Stone, Q and Mojo all dedicate entire issues to the 50th anniversary of Bob Dylan's Highway 61 Revisited.
+The New Yorker publishes a 36-page piece entitled "In Search of Highway 61".
+Middle-aged white men queue up to discuss the genius of old raspy voice.

 1st: The fifth anniversary of Wiley joining Twitter lets everyone compile some of his greatest Tweets and watch the traffic roll in.